felixzhao/ContentExtractionService/README.md

 Business Logic of this project:
 Import data from the text received via email.
 The data will either be:
-• Embedded as ‘islands’ of XML-like content
+- Embedded as ‘islands’ of XML-like content
-• Marked up using XML style opening and closing tags
+- Marked up using XML style opening and closing tags
-• Opening tags that have no corresponding closing tag.
+- Opening tags that have no corresponding closing tag.
 In this case, the whole message should be rejected.
-• Missing <total>.
+- Missing <total>.
 In this case, the whole message should be rejected.
-• Missing <cost_centre>.
+- Missing <cost_centre>.
 In this case, the ‘cost centre’ field in the output should be defaulted to ‘UNKNOWN’.

+Development Environment:
+- Visual Studio 2019 for mac (Community) Version 8.2
+- macOS Sierra Version 10.12.6